QuentinRa/blog.quentinra.dev/info/linux/windows/index.md

 <div class="row row-cols-md-2"><div>

 You will most likely have to transfer files to a server.
-You can use `scp`, as if you were on Linux.
-If you don't like having to use a command, I recommend you to install [FileZilla](https://filezilla-project.org/).
+You may use the graphical interface provided by [FileZilla](https://filezilla-project.org/).

-Once connected to "a site",
+Once connected,

-* To upload a file, simply drag and drop a file in a folder on your server.
+* **Upload**: simply drag and drop a file in a folder on your server.

-* To download a file, simply drag and drop a file in a folder on your computer.
+* **Download**: simply drag and drop a file in a folder on your computer.
 </div><div>

 Add a server